wallacewylie/eta_prime_weekend_02/README.md

 Welcome to your second weekend challenge!

 ## Working with Node
+### Prerequisites
+1. XCode: Open the Mac App Store and install XCode. https://itunes.apple.com/us/app/xcode/id497799835?mt=12
+2. Homebrew: Homebrew is a package manager for Mac. http://brew.sh/ To install it paste the following at a terminal prompt:
+ `ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"`
+### Install Node
+1. Open the Terminal app and type `brew install node`
+2. Sit back and wait.
+3. After installation type `node -v` and if you get a version number, Node is installed!
+4. Type `npm -v` to make sure npm is installed.
+### Starting this Assignment
-When pulling down this file, open it up in Webstorm and run 'npm install' in the terminal.
+After pulling down this repo, open it up in your editor.

-Don't forget, to test an application with a node server, you will need to enter 'npm start' (as defined in the package.json file).
+Then go to your terminal. `cd` into the directory and run `npm install`.

+After install is completed, enter `npm start`.
+This will run the server in your terminal.

-To shut down a server, hold down control and press 'C'.
+To shut down the server, hold down control and press `C`.

+IMPORTANT: Do not close your terminal while the server is running!
+Shut it down, then close it.

 ## Challenge Details
 I created a new JSON data file, inside it, you will find an array of objects.
 Each object is each one of you.